SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Ampio Pharmaceuticals, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 17, 2022 - (NYSE: AMPE)

 NEW YORK, Sept.
-14, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Ampio Pharmaceuticals, Inc..
+21, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Ampio Pharmaceuticals, Inc.

 Shareholders who purchased shares of AMPE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.